BFS versus DFS for fixed-level targets in ordered trees: Exact formula for the average time complexity of DFS

 In this section, we establish a surprisingly simple formula for $\totalD(n,\ell )$ by using a classical correspondence between ordered trees and lattice paths.
 When we refer to a \emph{lattice path} from $(a,b)$ to $(c,d)$, we will mean a path in $\mathbb{Z}^{2}$ starting at $(a,b)$, ending at $(c,d)$, and consisting of a sequence of steps from a prescribed \emph{step set} $S$.
-We will work with two kinds of lattice paths, defined as follows: \begin{itemize}[leftmargin=25bp] \itemsep{5bp} \item A \emph{diagonal path} is a lattice path with step set $S = \{(0,1), (1,0)\}$, with $(0,1)$ and $(1,0)$ called $U$ and $D$ steps, respectively.
-A \emph{Dyck path} of \emph{semilength} $n$ is a diagonal path from $(0,0)$ to $(n,n)$ that stays weakly above the diagonal $y=x$. \item A \emph{horizontal path} is a lattice path with step set $S = \{(1,1), (1,-1)\}$, with $(1,1)$ and $(1,-1)$ called $U$ and $D$ steps, respectively. \end{itemize} Often, it will be convenient for us to think of these paths as sequences of $U$s and $D$s satisfying appropriate restrictions on their prefixes.
-Note that sending $U$ steps to $U$ steps and $D$ steps to $D$ steps gives a simple bijection between horizontal and diagonal paths.
-Given $a\leq b$ and $c \leq d$, let $[(a,b)\rightarrow(c,d)]$ denotes the number of diagonal paths from $(a,b)$ to $(c,d)$ that stay weakly above the diagonal $y=x$.
-We shall need the following well-known fact from lattice path enumeration.
+We will work with two kinds of lattice paths, defined as follows: \begin{itemize}[leftmargin=25bp] \itemsep{5bp} \item A \emph{diagonal path} is a lattice path with step set $S = \{(0,1), (1,0)\}$, with $(0,1)$ and $(1,0)$ called $N$ and $E$ steps, respectively (from North and East). \item A \emph{horizontal path} is a lattice path with step set $S = \{(1,1), (1,-1)\}$, with $(1,1)$ and $(1,-1)$ called $U$ and $D$ steps, respectively (from Up and Down). \end{itemize} A \emph{Dyck path} of \emph{semilength} $n$ is a diagonal path from $(0,0)$ to $(n,n)$ that stays weakly above the diagonal $y=x$.
+Note that a simple bijection between horizontal and diagonal paths is to send a horizontal $U$ (respectively $D$) step to a diagonal $N$ (respectively $E$) step.
+Note also that the set of Dyck paths maps to the set of horizontal paths from $(0,0)$ to $(2n,0)$, staying weakly above $y=0$.